NLaff/lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 +++

-title = "The Best Productivity Tools Reviewed [Updated 2021]" date = "2020-02-04"
-description = "Compare Notion to Monday.com, Evernote, Trello, and Airtable to see what is the best productivity tool." draft = false
+title = "Why Notion Is The Best Productivity Tool [Updated 2021]" date = "2020-02-04" description = "Compare Notion to Monday.com, Evernote, Trello, and Airtable to see what is the best productivity tool." draft = false